File IQ Installation for AWS EC2

 Note: You might see a "File IQ unhealthy" alert displayed prior to enabling the File IQ service in step 7.
 This alert is expected and resolves itself after a successful File IQ service enablement.

-To share and connect a volume to the File IQ Appliance, follow this procedure:
+To share and connect a volume to the File IQ Appliance for metadata analysis, follow this procedure:

 1. Log in to the Nasuni Management Console associated with the File IQ Appliance.